 Cornerstone Care Centers is a national 501(c)(3) nonprofit located in Half Moon Bay, California.
 We are a free service that provides sober living home referrals and financial assistance to individuals recovering from addiction.
 Though we are based out of Northern California, we provide assistance to individuals across the United States and the world.

 “There are millions of individuals in the United States alone struggling with drug and alcohol addiction, and it is our mission to provide them with a strong foundation upon which to build a brand new life, and become productive members of society once more.”

 —Greg Muth, Co-Founder and CEO of Cornerstone Care Centers Incorporated

-CCCI was formed in 2014 by childhood friends and California businessmen John Itzel and Greg Muth.
-Mr. Itzel and Mr. Muth decided to launch a non-profit after recognizing the great need in the US and elsewhere for sober living environments that were both affordable and high quality.
+Cornerstone Care Centers was formed in 2014 by childhood friends and California businessmen John Itzel and Greg Muth.
+Mr. Itzel and Mr. Muth decided to launch a non-profit after recognizing the great need in the US and elsewhere for sober living homes that were both affordable and high quality.

 Today, Mr. Itzel and Mr. Muth, along with a small staff and a board of directors, continue to work hard to help the newly sober locate and obtain residences in safe and substance-free communities.

 Co-Founder and Board Chair